Az3rate/aznet/PLANNING.md

 - Clear visual hierarchy, strong typography, and accessible color contrast.
 - Responsive design for desktop and mobile.
 - Professional, direct tone in all messaging and documentation.
+- Input field is always at the bottom, never scrolls away, and only one is present at a time (2024-06-09).

 ### Constraints
 - No file should exceed 500 lines; refactor into modules if necessary.